austinthaldorfhuelsbeck/cathy-loerzel/README.md

 The testimonial object is structured as follows:

-- testimonial_id: (required) A unique numerical identifier.
+- testimonial_id (integer): (required) A unique numerical identifier.
-- name: (required) First and last name of the author of the testimonial.
+- name (string): (required) First and last name of the author of the testimonial.
-- title: (required) Professional title of the author of the testimonial.
+- title (string): (required) Professional title of the author of the testimonial.
-- message: (required) The testimonial itself.
+- message (string, 1000): (required) The testimonial itself.

 #### Testimonials - Methods and Routing

-The methods and routing for the contact section of the API is as follows:
+The methods and routing for the testimonials section of the API is as follows:

 - GET / - list all testimonials
 - GET /:testimonial_id - read a testimonial by ID
 - PUT /:testimonial_id - update a testimonial
 - POST / - create a new testimonial
 - DELETE /:testimonial_id - delete a testimonial

+### Events

+Events are used for the Upcoming Events component.
+An accordion displays details for events which are populated from the database.

+The event object is structured as follows:

+- event_id (integer): (required) A unique numerical identifier.
+- name (string): (required) Name of the upcoming event.
+- date (date): (required) Date of the upcoming event.
+- content (string): (required) The HTML of the full content of the post.

+#### Events - Methods and Routing

+The methods and routing for the events section of the API is as follows:

+- GET / - list all events
+- GET /:event_id - read an event by ID
+- PUT /:event_id - update an event
+- POST / - create a new event
+- DELETE /:event_id - delete an event

 ### Newsletter Submissions